sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Talking points

 - (Dylan)
-  - talked about problems of microservices
+  - talked about problems of microservices - services come and go
   - in pcf, every routing goes through gorouter - we may need more security, and more faster
-  - ?? gorouter (for public facing apps) vs eureka server (use it for internal communication)
+  - gorouter (for public facing apps) vs eureka server (use it for internal communication)
   - container to container networking (with it even if you are using Eureka server, the services are still going through the gorouter)
-  - eureka server still gives you client-side load-balancing, eureka server can be used as a monitoring tool (health check)
+  - eureka server still gives you client-side load-balancing,
+  - eureka server can be used as a monitoring tool (health check)

 - (Bill)
   - Spring cloud release train - Horton, Greenweech, ..